dhruvilg27/End-to-End-Data-Pipeline-Visualizing-Stock-Trends-and-News-Sentiments-for-Top-Tech-Companies/README.md

-# Build an end-to-end automated data pipeline to visualise stock values of top 5 technology companies and how they are correlated with news article sentiments.
+# Create a fully automated end-to-end data pipeline to visualize the stock values of the top 5 technology companies and explore their correlation with sentiments extracted from news articles.

 ## Contents
 - [Problem statement and project description](#problem-statement-and-project-description)